 - 1. Upon the discretion of the instructor, only one (1) examination may be made up per semester due to an absence.
 Any subsequent examination missed will be given the grade of "0".
-The student is to notify the instructor (or, the department secretary if the instructor is unavailable) before class time in order to be excused from the examination for that day.
+The student is to notify the instructor (or the department secretary if the instructor is unavailable) before class time in order to be excused from the examination for that day.
 If the student does not call, the instructor may deny the student the opportunity to make up the examination. - 2.
 In the event of a missed exam, the test must be taken the day the student returns to class.
 Failure to follow this procedure may result in the student not being allowed to take the exam. - 3.
 A "pop quiz" may not be made up, as this negates the purpose of the quiz.
 The grade of the quiz missed will be recorded as "0".
 If a student arrives late for class and after the quiz has begun, that student will not be allowed to take the "pop quiz" and will receive a "0".
 In general, a pop quiz will not be greater than 10 points on any given lecture day. - 4.
 Classes begin promptly as specified by the instructor.
 It is the students' responsibility to show consideration for the class by being prompt.
 The instructor may use his/her discretion in regard to allowing students to enter the classroom late due to the disruptive nature. - 5.
 All cell phones, pagers, and other communication devices must be turned off/inactivated during all class sessions.

 - 6. For lab courses (MDA 113 & 213) if you plan to be absent a call must be made prior to the class start time.
-Call the Nursing & Allied Health office at 636-584-6616 and either speak with the instructor or leave a message, failure to do that will result in a no call no show event and your first offense is grounds for probation and 2 of those no call, no show events can lead to dismissal from the class.
-Communication is the KEY to being absent!

 - 7. For Clinical Externship, you MUST report a tardy or absence to the clinical site and clinical instructor (Mrs. Velic) at least 30 minutes PRIOR to the start of your clinical day.
 Any student that misses more than 3 days may be subject to administrative dismissal from the program upon review of each individual case per discretion of the instructor/Director/Dean.
 Any days missed will be required to be made up.

 - a.
 3 tardies equal probation

 - b.
 1 no call no show equals probation.

 - c.
 2 no call no shows equal dismissal